ReneOlsthoorn/Ground/README.md

 The CPU is fast enough to do the work, but the memory bus delay is the bottleneck.
 See the [snippet_circles](https://github.com/ReneOlsthoorn/Ground/blob/master/Examples/snippet_circles.g) example, which is an effect done with the CPU.
 For that example to run smoothly, I had to precalculate values and delegate the workload to 3 threads.
 That kind of plumbing code makes the simple effect hard to read.
-Now look at [raylib_circles](https://github.com/ReneOlsthoorn/Ground/blob/master/Examples/raylib_circles.g), which is the same effect but done with GLSL (OpenGL Shader Language).
+Now look at [raylib_circles](https://github.com/ReneOlsthoorn/Ground/blob/master/Examples/raylib_circles.g) example, which is the same effect but done with GLSL (OpenGL Shader Language).
 The code has no precalculation, is easier to read and executes faster.
 <p align="center">
 <img src="https://github.com/ReneOlsthoorn/Ground/blob/master/Resources/Ground_Circles.gif?raw=true" width="500" /><br/>